stratapp-ai/stratapp-ai.github.io/_blog/what-s-really-going-on-in-my-company.md

 Next, I am going to reduce our 22 different IT systems down to only 5:

-1. #stratapp - for strategic direction, our plan and day to day social and work collaboration
+1. #stratapp - for strategy and day to day work
-2. CRM+desk - for managing our customer relationships and support
+2. CRM+desk - for customer relationships and support
 3. Finance
 4. HR - for compliance and administration
 5. Comms - for email and document sharing